mmeadow3/MM-Capstone/README.md

 #Mike Meadows Capston
 A demonstation of the front end cirriculum milestones at NSS

+### To pull down, cd into apps and bower install and npm install

 A CRUD app demonstrating the use of Firebase

 This application uses Firebase database and login/register functions